 You can make transcripts/report cards from templates that you find online.
 There are also professional services you can use to help you put together your child's transcript.
 Colleges know that homeschoolers do not always have the same kind of record keeping, and they may ask for copies of some of your portfolio materials, letters of recommendation, and, in some cases, a GED certification.
-And homeschoolers can take the SATs just like any other student.
+And homeschoolers can take the SAT or ACT just like any other student.

 Am I eligible for an educator's library card?